Sparse Logit Sampling: Accelerating Knowledge Distillation in LLMs: Analysis of Random Sampling KD

 \subsection{Gradient Similarity}

 In \cref{sec:grads_preserved}, we prove that random sampling preserves the expected gradients at the logits when compared to FullKD.
-To further verify this empirically, we measure the gradients of the parameters of a $300$M model trained with FullKD for one global batch.
+To further verify this empirically, we measure the gradients of the parameters of a $300$M model trained with FullKD for one batch.

-We find that the gradients from using Random Sampling are extremely similar to the gradients obtained from FullKD -- with an angular difference of $\ang{4}$ and the same norm.
-Top-K methods on the other hand, have large angles and significantly different gradient norms even at $300$ tokens, compared to just $12$ tokens for Random Sampling.
+We find that the gradients from using Random Sampling are extremely similar to the gradients obtained from FullKD -- with an angular difference of $\ang{4}$ and the same norm (cosine similarity of $0.998$, and relative error of $0.07$).
+Top-K methods on the other hand, have large angles and significantly different gradient norms even at $300$ tokens, compared to just $12$ unique tokens for Random Sampling.